RuleBasedIntegration/RuleBasedIntegration.github.io/testResults.md

 * 8 = Integrate functions
 * 9 = Unknown functions

 At the end of each PDF file is a pie chart summarizing the test results.
-The pie chart for Rubi test results is divided into colored sectors as follows:
+The pie chart for Rubi test results is divided into colored slices as follows:

 * green = the number of optimal results
 * light green = the number of valid but suboptimal results